Basic First Model

 Define Flow Elements

-1. Before we create the flow paths we must define the types of flow elements.
+1. Before we create the Flow Paths we must define the types of flow elements.
 In the Object tree, double-click Flow Elements.
 The names of the default Flow Elements indicate the Powerlaw Model and the Type.
-So the default AREA/Area flow element uses the Leakage Area Data Powerlaw model with the Per Unit Area option.
+The default AREA/Area flow element uses the Leakage Area Data Powerlaw model with the per unit Area option.

 2. Select the existing AREA/Item flow element and then click Duplicate.
 Type the Name Door-SC (a closed single door).
 The new flow element will be Based On the existing flow element you selected, in this case AREA/Item.
 Click OK to close the Duplicate Flow Element dialog.

 4. Repeat for the double-width door Door-DC.
-Change the Leakage Area to 0.0316.
+Change the Leakage Area to 0.0316 m2.
 Click the Color box and change the color to magenta.
 Click Apply.

 5. Select the existing AREA/Area flow element and then click Duplicate.
 Type the Name Wall.
 Click OK.